-The use of model-based inquiry has the potential for significant impact on learning in the next century.
+In closing, a few additional remarks.
+As I have attempted to show in this paper, the use of model-based inquiry has the potential for significant impact on learning in this new century.
 We live in an increasingly complex and interconnected society.
 Simple models will no longer suffice to describe that complexity.
-Our science, our social policy and the requirements of an engaged citizenry require an understanding of the dynamics of complex systems and the use of sophisticated modeling tools to display and analyze such systems.
+Our science, our social policy, and the requirements of an engaged citizenry require an understanding of the dynamics of complex systems and the use of sophisticated modeling tools to display and analyze such systems.
 There is a need for the development of increasingly sophisticated tools that are designed for learning about the dynamics of such systems and a corresponding need for research on how learners, using these tools, begin to make sense of the behavior of dynamic systems.
 It is not enough to simply give learners modeling tools.
 Careful thought must be given to the conceptual issues that make it challenging for learners to adopt a systems dynamics perspective.
-The notion of levels of description, as in the micro- and macro- levels we have explored in this chapter, is central to a systems dynamics perspective, yet is quite foreign to the school curriculum.
+The notion of levels of description, as in the micro- and macro-levels we have explored in this paper, is central to a systems dynamics perspective, yet is quite foreign to the school curriculum.
 Behavior such as negative and positive feedback, critical thresholds, dynamic equilibria are endemic to complex dynamic systems.
 It is important to help learners build intuitions and qualitative understandings of such behaviors.
-Side by side with modeling activity, there is a need for discussion, writing, reflection activities that encourage students to reexamine some of the basic assumptions embedded in the science and mathematics curriculum: assumptions that systems can be decomposed into isolated sub-systems, that causes add up linearly and have deterministic effects.
-In the Connected Probability project, we have seen, for example, the 'deterministic mindset' (Wilensky 1997; Resnick & Wilensky 1998) prevent students from understanding how stable properties of the world, such as Harry's Maxwell-Boltzmann distribution, can result from probabilistic underlying rules.
+Side by side with modeling activity, there is a need for discussion, writing, and reflection activities that encourage students to reexamine some of the basic assumptions embedded in the science and mathematics curriculum: Assumptions that systems can be decomposed into isolated sub-systems, that causes add up linearly, that the causes have deterministic effects.
+In the Connected Learning projects we have seen, for example, how the 'deterministic mindset' (Resnick and Wilensky, 1993; Wilensky, 1997b) prevents students from understanding how stable properties of the world, such as Harry's Maxwell-Boltzmann distribution, can result from probabilistic underlying rules.

-A pedagogy that incorporates the use of object-based modeling tools for sustained inquiry has considerable promise to address such conceptual issues.
-By providing a substrate in which learners can embed their rules for individual elements and visualize the global effect, it invites them to connect micro-level simulation with macro-level observation.
-By allowing them to control the behavior of thousands of objects in parallel, it invites them to see probabilism underlying stability and statistical properties as useful summaries of the underlying stochasm.
-By providing visual descriptions of phenomena that are too small or too large to visualize in the world, they invite a larger segment of society to make sense of such phenomena.
+A pedagogy that incorporates the use of agent-based modeling tools for sustained inquiry has considerable promise to address such conceptual issues.
+By providing a substrate in which learners can embed their rules for individual elements and visualize global effects, this pedagogy invites learners to connect micro-level simulation with macro-level observation.
+By enabling them to control the behavior of thousands of agents in parallel, it invites them to see probabilism underlying stability and statistical properties as useful summaries of the underlying stochasm.
+By providing visual descriptions of phenomena that are too small or too large to visualize in the world, they invite a larger segment of society to make sense of such invisible phenomena.
 By providing a medium in which dynamic simulations can live and which responds to learner conjectures with meaningful feedback, it gives many more learners the experience of doing science and mathematics.
-A major challenge is to develop tools and pedagogy that will bring this new form of literacy to all.
+A major challenge is to develop tools, pedagogy and policy that will bring this new form of literacy to the large majority of students and citizens.